Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: Abstract

 \section{Abstract}

 This paper addresses the challenge of developing a multi-arm quadrupedal robot capable of efficiently harvesting fruit in complex, natural environments.
-To overcome the inherent limitations of traditional bimanual manipulation, we introduce the first three-arm quadrupedal robot LocoHarv-3 and propose a novel hierarchical tri-manual planning approach, enabling automated fruit harvesting with collision-free trajectories.
+To overcome the inherent limitations of traditional bimanual manipulation, we introduce the first three-arm quadrupedal robot LocoHarv-3, that builds on top of the Spot quadruped, and propose a novel hierarchical tri-manual planning approach for automated fruit harvesting with collision-free trajectories between the built-in end-effector of Spot and our custom-made bimanual manipulator.
 Our comprehensive semi-autonomous framework integrates teleoperation, supported by LiDAR-based odometry and mapping, with learning-based visual perception for accurate fruit detection and pose estimation.
 Validation is conducted through a series of controlled indoor experiments using motion capture and extensive field tests in natural settings.
 Results demonstrate a 90\% success rate in in-lab settings with a single attempt, and field trials further verify the system's robustness and efficiency in more challenging real-world environments.